eigendude/oasis_kinect2/README.md

 Point clouds are only published when the launch file is used.
 Make sure to start kinect2_bridge with `roslaunch kinect2_bridge kinect2_bridge.launch`.

-#### Will it work with OpenCV 3.0

-Short answer: No.

-Long answer: Yes, it is possible to compile this package with OpenCV 3.0, but it will not work.
-This is because cv_bridge is used, which itself is compiled with OpenCV 2.4.x in ROS Indigo/Jade and linking against both OpenCV versions is not possible.
-Working support for OpenCV 3.0 might come with a future ROS release.

 #### kinect2_bridge is not working / crashing, what is wrong?

 There are many reasons why `kinect2_bridge` might not working.
 The first thing to find out whether the problem is related to `kinect2_bridge` or `libfreenect2`.